Jama-analyst/Business-Insight-360/README.md

 - I would go agile here, let's start with whatever we have.
 I do not want to postpone this project further, because it's a very important for our organization.
 Let's start with whatever we have, Reliability data is something we can tackle later.
 - [ ] Tony confirming
 - Okay, that's good, but I can say we still have the Forecast Accuracy data available, we can get it online.

-- **Role of Reports:**
- - [ ] Determine effective customer discounts,
- - [ ] facilitate negotiations with consumers,
- - [ ] and identify potential business expansion opportunities in promising countries.

 **Executive View:**
 - [ ] Tony question